John Turner (Mayflower passenger): On the Mayflower

 Per William Bradford, John Turner traveled on the Mayflower accompanied by his two sons, whose given names are unknown.
-The name of his wife is also unknown.
-She may have remained in Holland at the Mayflower sailing or more likely died before the sailing of the ship, which may explain why such young sons were traveling with him.

 John Turner departed Plymouth, England on the Mayflower on September 6/16, 1620.
 The small, 100-foot ship had 102 passengers and a crew of about 30-40 in extremely cramped conditions.
 By the second month out, the ship was being buffeted by strong westerly gales, causing the ship's timbers to be badly shaken with caulking failing to keep out sea water, and with passengers, even in their berths, lying wet and ill.
 In addition, a lack of proper rations and unsanitary conditions for several months, attributed to what would be fatal for many, especially the majority of women and children.
 On the way there were two deaths, a crew member and a passenger, but the worst was yet to come after arriving at their destination when, in the space of several months, almost half the passengers perished in cold, harsh, unfamiliar New England winter.

 On November 9/19, 1620, after about 3 months at sea, including a month of delays in England, they spotted land, which was the Cape Cod Hook, now called Provincetown Harbor.
 After several days of trying to get south to their planned destination of the Colony of Virginia, strong winter seas forced them to return to the harbor at Cape Cod hook, where they anchored on November 11/21.

 John Turner was a signatory to the Mayflower Compact on November 11, 1620, but not his sons, who were yet to be of age.

 In Plymouth

 John Turner and his two sons all died the first winter in Plymouth.
 By this time three other complete families had perished – the Martins, the Rigsdales, and the Tinkers.

-In addition to his two sons, John Turner also had a daughter Elizabeth(Alicia), who apparently remained in Leiden after the Mayflower sailed.
+In addition to his two sons, John Turner also had a daughter Elizabeth, who apparently remained in Leiden after the Mayflower sailed.
 Elizabeth Turner later came to New England sometime before October 1635.